Mirza Ruhul Amin: Career

-Amin served in the East Pakistan Assembly from 1965 to 1969.
+Ruhul Amin served in the East Pakistan Assembly from 1962 to 1969.
+He demanded a bridge on Jamuna bridge back in 1962 in the East Pakistan Legislative Assembly.
+He joined the Bangladesh Nationalist Party after independence.
 He was elected to parliament from Thakurgaon-2 as a Jatiya Party candidate in 1988.
-He had served as the Minister of Land in the cabinet of Hussain Mohammad Ershad.
+He had served as the minister of land and agriculture in the cabinet of Hussain Mohammad Ershad.